ikmb/OmLiT/README.md

 # OmLiT

 A Rust library with a python binder to it.
-The OLink library is a library used for preparing and encoding multi-omics data for training, retraining, and/or running inferences on peptide HLA-II interactions.
+The OmLiT library is a library used for preparing and encoding multi-omics data for training, retraining, and/or running inferences on peptide HLA-II interactions.

 ## Aim